WeWatchWall/fast-fuzz/README.md

             "0": 1
         }
     },
     "bT": {                 // Logical conditions satisfied by this test.
-(Ammended IstanbulJS with logical evaluation) "6": {
+        "6": {              // (Ammended IstanbulJS with logical evaluation.)
             "0": 1
         }
     }